malcolmkiano/exp/README.md

 ```

-## Configuration
+## Configuration _(not recommended)_
-You can configure this to clone your own Express boilerplate repo!<br>
+You can configure this to clone your a different repository and set it up for you.<br>
+It is highly likely it won't entirely be compatible, so please make sure you know what you're doing.

 All you need to do is edit the variables below _(located in your `.bashrc` or `.zshrc` file)_

 ```bash